zbalkan/wresult/README.md

 - Conditional rules (e.g., OS-specific, profile-based configurations) determine the final applied settings.

 As a result:

-🔹 Compliance teams struggle to verify required security policies.🔹 Security engineers face difficulties troubleshooting unexpected agent behavior.🔹 Administrators need a way to see the configuration exactly as the agent applies it.
+🔹 Compliance teams struggle to verify required security policies

+🔹 Security engineers face difficulties troubleshooting unexpected agent behavior.

+🔹 Administrators need a way to see the configuration exactly as the agent applies it.

 ### The Solution

 ✅ Shows the real, running configuration—not just raw config files.

 ✅ Resolves conflicts—newer policies override older ones.

 ✅ Filters out irrelevant settings—only applicable rules are included.

 ✅ Saves time—eliminates manual inspection of multiple configuration files.

 ### Features